 Not necessarily.
 I provide additional support and work together with UK staff and contractors on campus, which creates a great team atmosphere and means that when issues arise, we are able to quickly find a solution and fix the problem.

 I work in the same office as UK’s security systems manager and his support staff, the UKPD Tech Division.
 We have weekly meetings in the office to go over the status of current and upcoming projects, but we are in constant contact beyond those meetings.
 I’m also involved in project planning meetings with UK facility project managers prior to new installation projects to give suggestions on how to approach what they are trying to accomplish from a security standpoint.

 Security Systems ManagerUniversity of Kentucky Police Department (UKPD)

 “Having an embedded project manager makes it really easy to troubleshoot security system problems on the spot, instead of having to call somebody out to fix the problem.
 He knows my system really well and knows the ins and outs of what we do.
 Not only that, but he’s also able to form relationships with our facilities team.
 If we come across something that’s not necessarily an access control problem but a door hardware problem, he has those relationships to be able to contact them easily and work with them to solve problems quickly.”

 An embedded project manager would be beneficial for any large institution or business with a large enterprise security system, especially those that require expedient service.
 Universities and hospitals are great examples.

-Any organizations interested in hiring an embedded project manager through STANLEY Security will be directly involved in selecting and interviewing candidates.
+Any organizations interested in hiring an embedded project manager through Securitas Technology will be directly involved in selecting and interviewing candidates.
 Bringing on someone in an embedded role is the beginning of a true partnership, rather than a purely employer/contractor relationship.